rmiravalles/100DaysOfCloud/Journey/006/Readme.md

 ## Cloud Research

 - Not much clouding today.
 Just started learning how to create a storage account in Azure to store Terraform states.
 - It is best to store Terraform configurations in the cloud, rather than locally.
-It's safer, more reliable, and can works better in a collaborative environment.
+It's safer, more reliable, and can work better in a collaborative environment.

 ## Social Proof